ivanistheone/metacademy-application/README.md

     > Your Metacademy project directory now also contains the `local_dbs` and `meta_venv` directories.

-6. Verify the installation
+7. Verify the installation

         make test

 ---

-## Optional
+## Administration details

-The following tasks are not neccessarily needed to run Metacademy.
+The following tasks are are associated with running the Metacademy server.

+### Activating the `meta_venv` virtual env:

+In order to use the python packages in the `meta_venv` virtualenv, you must activate it using:

+    source ../meta_venv/bin/activate

+> assuming you're in the `metacademy-application` directory

+You can leave the virtual environment again simply by invoking

+    deactivate

 ### Create a Django superuser

 A Django superuser will allow you to login at `/admin` to perform additional management tasks.

-Given you are still in the `metacademy-application` directory, activate the virtual environment first.

-    source ../meta_venv/bin/activate

-Then create the Django superuser.
+Go to the `metacademy-application` directory and enter:

     python app_server/manage.py createsuperuser

-You can leave the virtual environment again simply by invoking

-    deactivate

-## Very Optional
+The script will ask you for the username, email, and password, which will be your login to the website.

+### Import `metacademy-content` content

+### Export content as flatfile database

-### Install `numpy` and `pandas` manually
+### Install `numpy` and `pandas` manually (optional)

-They are needed for some legacy/aux function calls.
+These are needed for some legacy/aux function calls.

 > **Note:** These dependencies should already be part of the *virtual environment* by running `make` above.
 Make sure to activate the virtual environment before continuing.

     pip install numpy
     pip install pandas

-### Install `scipy` dependency
+### Install `scipy` dependency (optional)

 Some of Metacademy's ancillary functions currently depend on `scipy`.
 Scipy can be tricky to install, so we have made it an optional dependency. `pip install scipy` won't work unless you have all of the system-level dependencies.